anitab-org/open-source-day/_pages/open-source-day.md

 ---
-title: "Open Souce Day"
+title: "Open Source Day"
 permalink: /open-source-day/
 classes: wide
 sidebar:
-  nav: "main"
+  nav: "open-source-day"
 ---

-> 2022 GHC Open Source Day will take place **virtually on September 16th 2022 from 8am to 3pm US Pacific Time.**
+2022 GHC Open Source Day will take place virtually on September 16th 2022 from 8am to 3pm US Pacific Time.

 Open Source Day (OSD) is an all-day hackathon (including workshops) at [Grace Hopper Celebration](https://ghc.anitab.org/) in which participants of all skill levels learn about Open Source while contributing to projects designed to solve real-world problems.